JerryI/wljs-docs/docs/frontend/Advanced/Events system/routing.md

 ```

 :::info
-You do not need to clone [EvaluationCell](../../Reference/Tools/Notebook/EvaluationCell.md) to assign many handlers to it. it is cloned automatically once appeared in [EventHandler](../../Reference/Events/EventHandler.md).
+You do not need to clone [EvaluationCell](../../Reference/Tools/Notebook/EvaluationCell.md) or [ResultCell](../../Reference/Cells%20and%20Notebook/ResultCell.md) to assign many handlers to it. it is cloned automatically once appeared in [EventHandler](../../Reference/Events/EventHandler.md).
 :::

 The cool thing, that we can have many of those `handler`s attached to the same event, since it clones it every-time and removes handler function, when you reevaluate the cell.
 Let us see it on the following example